bitovi/academy/src/rxjs/4-debugging.md

 In this section, we will:

 - Learn how to debug RxJS observables.
-- Log the value of the `this.cardNumber` observable everytime it changes.
+- Log the value of the `this.cardNumber$` observable everytime it changes.

 ## How to solve this problem

 - Create a `log` helper that `console.log`s emitted values without causing side-effects.
-- Use the `log` helper to log values emitted by `this.cardNumber`.
+- Use the `log` helper to log values emitted by `this.cardNumber$`.

 ## What you need to know